Iran goes to the polls as 'outsider' Rouhani seeks to liberalize country

 Rouhani, meanwhile, is essentially running for reelection as an outsider, and is being backed by Iran's reformist camp.

-For many in Iran, especially in affluent areas of the capital, Tehran, he has provided a glimpse of what many have long desired -- engagement with the outside world, without the types of banking and visa restrictions, as well as economic sanctions -- that left them feeling so isolated.
+For many in Iran, especially in affluent areas of the capital, Tehran, Rouhani has provided a glimpse of what many have long desired -- engagement with the outside world, without the types of banking and visa restrictions, as well as economic sanctions -- that left them feeling so isolated.

-Supporters recognize that Rouhani isn't perfect -- he too, after all, is also a cleric.
+Reform-minded supporters recognize that Rouhani isn't perfect -- he too, after all, is also a cleric.
 But he's widely seen by reformers as their best hope for change.

+A CNN crew in North Tehran, where there are a lot of moderate Rouhani supporters, saw long lines at one polling station, with some people waiting more than two hours to vote despite the scorching heat.

+Voter Mahya Kamalvan, 26, told CNN: "We cannot complain if someone else is chosen.
+We have to prove that we are here, we support what we want.
+And then if anything happens the other way, maybe we can say something."

 Conservative frontrunner